jak3/jak3.github.io/mica/review/en/2019-04-19-purana-purusha.rst

   expressing these ideals verbally to everyone but completely executing this in His Own life, He set an example.

-- He would remark that the two requisites to practise this immortal *yoga*sadhana** are a human body and a true desire.
+- He would remark that the two requisites to practice this immortal *yogasadhana* are a human body and a true desire.

 - None is sinful or sinless.
 Everyone is equal.
 Since everyone is the son of God, everyone has the right to practice *sadhana*.